ChrisB007/pixAPI/README.md

 ## Pixabay

-This app is based on Pixabay API (https://pixabay.com/api/docs/) It can be viewed at (https://pix-api.vercel.app/)
+This is a simple app is based on Pixabay API (https://pixabay.com/api/docs/).
+You can search images and filter by tag names, click to see details pages to get more information about the image.
+It can be viewed at (https://pix-api.vercel.app/)

 ## TechStack